-Tol. xii. is worked from Cols.
-11. and viii.

-The figures for the Central Provinces include the Native States attached to them.

-Thave returns for only 50,000 square miles, out of the total of 124,105 square miles in the Presidency of Bombay, with Sind.
-Nor are any teturns available for Ajmere-area, 2711 square miles, oppulation, 396,889; or for Coorg-area, 1372 square miles; population, 168,312.
-Total excluded British area, Provinces for the attached Native States.
+Col XII. is worked from Cols II and VIII.
+The figures for the Central Provinces include the Netive States attached to them.
+The figures for only 50,000 square miles, out of the total of 124,106 square railes in the Presidency of Bombay, with Sind.
+Nor are any returns available for A imerce-area, 2711 square miles, population, 398,889 or for (corg-area, 1572 square miles, population, 168,312.
+Total excluded British area, about 78,000 square miles population, about 7 mulions On the other hand, 29,112 square miles, and a population, lation of 1.049,710, are included under the Central Provinces for the attached Natives States.

-that one of the best-fed provinces in the world, where there is still more land than there are husbandmen to till it, and abundance of fish, cannot consume much more grain than the rate I have allowed of 450 lbs per head.
+• that one of the best-fed provinces in the world, where there is still more land than there are husbandmen to till it, and abundance of fish, cannot consume much more grain than the rate I have allowed of 450 lbs. per head.

 If, therefore, the food supply of India were equally distributed, there would be plenty for all.
 But, owing to the pressure of the increasing population on the soil, and the extreme subdivision of holdings, it is not equally distributed.
-For example, of the 63 millions of Bengal, including the protected States 40 millions, as nearly as I can estimate, are well fed; 10 millions suffer hunger when the harvest falls short; and 13 millions are always badly off - in fact, do not know the feeling of a full stomach except in the mango season.
-An acre of focd crops produces, under ordinary circumstances, from 600 to 900 lbs., or much more than is required to feed a man for a year.
-A Bengal peasant, holding five acres or upwards of land, is reckoned well off, for he can support an average family of four or five persons, and have enough ever to pay his rent.
+For example, of the 63 millions of Bengal, including the protected States, 40 millions, as nearly as I can estimate, are well ted; 10 millions suffer hunger when the harvest falls short; and 13 millions are always badly off-in fact, do not know the feeling of a full stomach except in the mango season.
+An acre of food crops produces, under ordinary circumstances, from 600 to 900 lbs., or much more than is required to feed a man for a year.
+A Bengal peasant, holding five acres or upwards of land, is reckoned well off, for he can support an average family of four or five persons, and have enough over to pay his rent.
 But anything under two acres leaves a perilously small margin for a family of four persons.
-Half an acre yields about 400 lbs. of food in Bengal, and less in other provinces; while the allowance for health and comfort is 450 lbs. per head, besides the rent, clothing, seed, and interest to the village money-lender.
-Now, there are 24 millions of people in Bengal, who live off 15 millions of acres; and of these, not less than 10 millions, with 3 millions of the worst-off among the landless classes, make up the 13 millions of Bengal, who, hotwithstanding the ample food-supply of

-634'lbs. per head, scarcely ever lose the sensation of hunger.
+Half an acre yields about 400 lbs, of food in Bengal, and less in other provinces ; while the allow ance for health and comfort 18 450 lbs. per head, besides the rent, clothing, seed, and interest to the village money-lender.
+Now, there are 24 millions of people in Bengal, who live off 15 millions of acres; and of these, not less than 10 millions, with 3 millions of the worst-off among the landless classes, make up the 13 millions of Bengal, who, notwithstanding the ample food-supply of 634 lbs. per head, scarcely ever lose the sensation of hunger.